-I used Infegy, a text analytics & social intelligence platform, to analyze the Elon Musk Twitter conversation.
+I used Infegy, text analytics & social intelligence platform, to analyze the Elon Musk Twitter conversation.
 First, I spent about an hour thinking about what I wanted to learn about the conversation and the audience.
 Then, it took me 30 minutes to build the queries, export the data and drop them into the slides.

 In my opinion, Infegy has a very strong consumer intelligence offering.
 But unfortunately, analyst firms like Forrester won’t recognize them as a strong player for various reasons.
 For example, in the last two Forrester Wave Reports, Infegy and Pulsar (another strong player in the space) is not mentioned on the list.

 While the Forrester Wave Report and the Gartner Magic Quadrant are good starting points when researching software for your Martech stack, they do not represent the whole universe of software providers in any given category.
 That is why I like to look at G2, Capterra, and Trust Radius.
 I also prefer to leverage my network and also request free trials.
-The best way to learn about software is to use it.
+The best way to learn about the software is to use it.

 There are two reasons why I am fond of Infegy.
 The first is speed to insight.
 Infegy was built to provide insights without wasting time mining or filtering the data.
 Speed to insight has always been a priority for me when analyzing an audience, a conversation, or media coverage.
-Time is always of essence, and data needs to be a starting point to get the right results and insight quickly.
+Time is always of the essence, and data needs to be a starting point to get the right results and insight quickly.

 I would not use Infegy for tracking brand mentions or social listening.
 Instead, it is a research platform that can uncover actionable insights and white space in the market about an audience or an industry.

-I demoed their product back in 2019, and the innovation that has happened since then blows my mind.
+I demoed their product in 2019, and the innovation that has happened since then blows my mind.
 “Speed to innovation” is a business priority for them.